Solar-Powered Candle Making

 Love Knows No Bounds

-Love Knows No Bounds is a local non-profit (located just 15 minutes from our shop) working toward a world in which the housing needs of the most vulnerable citizens are at the forefront of people’s consciousness.
-They believe that a home should be a refuge from the harshness of the world, not a continuation of it.
-They collect and deliver good quality donated beds and furniture, and perform critical home repairs, to ensure that everyone gets to live in a safe, functional, and comfortable home.
+Love Knows No Bounds is working toward a world in which the housing needs of the most vulnerable citizens are at the forefront of people’s consciousness.
+We believe that a home should be a refuge from the harshness of the world, not a continuation of it.
+We collect and deliver good quality donated beds and furniture, and perform critical home repairs, to ensure that everyone gets to live in a safe, functional, and comfortable home.

-Their larger vision is that each person works to end poverty and homelessness worldwide through the simple act of sharing skills, education, training, and employment opportunities, access to health care, and material goods with our neighbors near and far; each person voluntarily sharing his or her areas of privilege and abundance to uplift others who are struggling to meet their own needs.
+Our larger vision is that each person works to end poverty and homelessness worldwide through the simple act of sharing skills, education, training, and employment opportunities, access to health care, and material goods with our neighbors near and far; each person voluntarily sharing his or her areas of privilege and abundance to uplift others who are struggling to meet their own needs